pfdubois/BridgeBidding/source/AdvancedNTDefenses.rst

 How should you defend against the Woolsey 2♦?

-Experts concede that Woolsey is difficult to defend against, which is why there was resistance to putting it into the GCC.
-However, at the club level most players will survive pretty well with stolen bids and common sense.
+Experts concede that Woolsey is difficult to defend against, which is why there was resistance to allowing it before 2015.
+At the club level most players will survive pretty well with stolen bids and common sense.

 One problem here is that you don't have a Stayman bid unless you agree to use 3♣.